 - 12. Provide access control (physical security) on all exterior doors. - 13.
 All exterior entrances into the facility should be equipped with automatic door closers.
 The doors should also be equipped with self-locking devices that will engage immediately when the door has been closed. - 14.
-The windows should not be tinted, especially at the entrance to the various stores, tenant spaces, and offices to allow for surveillance opportunities both from within and from outside the building. - 15.
+The windows should not be tinted, especially at the entrance to the stores, to allow for surveillance opportunities both from within and from outside the building. - 15.
 Install full to partial glass doors at locations where surveillance is needed.
 For service doors, install a reinforced vision panel, one-way window, wide-angle, or security peephole to promote visibility and safety for employees.
-(See Photo D) A security peephole offers a wider angle view and the employee can stand at least five feet away from the door to observe the exterior. - 16.
-Door hinges should be located on the inside of the exterior doors for the retail buildings, tenant spaces, and office buildings.
-If this cannot be done, non-removable hinge pins or piano hinge/continuous hinge should be used.
+(See Photo D) A security peephole offers a wider angle view and the employee can stand at least five feet away from the door to observe the exterior.